plaid/tutorial-resources/transactions/README.md

 ```

 The server will start running on port 8000 and will update whenever you make a change to the server files.
 To use the app, navigate to `localhost:8000` in your browser.

+#### Problems?

+On some occasions (usually if the app fails to start up properly the first time), you will end up in a state where the database file has been created, but none of the tables have been added.
+This usually manifests as a `SQLITE_ERROR: no such table: users` error.
+If you receive this error, you can fix it by deleting the `appdata.db` file in your `database` folder and then restarting the server.